makos/clementine-np/README.md

 To use with irssi (or possibly another IRC client that supports executing shell scripts from within) read the source comments.

+Don't forget to chmod 755 np.sh and optionally hardlink it into your $PATH for easy use.